tardate/LittleArduinoProjects/Electronics101/LM324/SplitterBuffer/README.md

-# #160 LM324/SplitterBuffer
+# #160 LM324 Splitter Buffer

-Demonstrate load-independance of an LM324 buffer and signal-splitter
+Demonstrate load-independence of an LM324 buffer and signal-splitter

 ## Notes